This marathon promises a printable bib and a chance to brag on social media — no running required

 After Scheele set up an auction to find a sponsor willing to donate to charity in exchange for name placement on the marathon merchandise, Zachwieja decided she wanted to bid.

 She said she identified with the topical humor and charity that benefited: DonorsChoose.
-The $5,000 she contributed will go to the nonprofit that allows people to donate directly to classrooms to help teachers subsidize the cost of supplies that many pay for out of pocket.
+The $5,000 she contributed will go to the nonprofit organization, which allows people to donate directly to classrooms to help teachers subsidize the cost of supplies that many pay for out of pocket.

 In exchange for her donation, the race’s swag says “celebrating Mrs. Tobianski and teachers like her,” in honor of Romana Tobianski, Zachwieja’s mother-in-law and a retired Catholic school principal.
 When Zachwieja first told her mother-in-law that she had sponsored a marathon in her honor, Tobianski was confused.